George McGill (Kansas politician): Biography

 Born in Lucas County, Iowa, he moved with his parents to Kansas when he was five.
 He graduated from Central Normal College in Great Bend, Kansas, at the turn of the century and was admitted to the state bar two years later.
 McGill then moved to Wichita, Kansas, where he was made deputy county attorney and then county attorney for Sedgwick County, Kansas.
 He was elected to the United States Senate on November 4, 1930, to replace Charles Curtis, who resigned to become vice president of the United States.
-Former Governor Henry J. Allen was appointed to fill the seat until a successor was elected.
+Former governor Henry J. Allen was appointed to fill the seat until a successor was elected.

 In the Senate, he was the chairman of the Committee on Pensions and was particularly involved in the Agricultural Adjustment Act.
+In 1937, he was considered for a judicial appointment for a seat in United States Court of Appeals for the Tenth Circuit, but declined, opting to seek re-election in 1938.

-He was reelected in 1932 but lost a reelection bid in 1938 and three more elections in 1942, 1948 and 1954.
+He was re-elected to a full term in 1932 but decisively lost a reelection bid in 1938 and three more elections in 1942, 1948 and 1954.
 McGill was appointed by President Franklin D. Roosevelt as a member of the U.S. Tariff Commission, a post he held until 1954.
 He died in St. Francis Hospital in Wichita in 1963 and was buried in Pawnee Rock Cemetery, in Pawnee Rock, Kansas.